 Orthopedics and sports medicine are related but distinct fields in medicine that deal with injuries and conditions related to the musculoskeletal system.

-Orthopedics is a broader field that deals with the prevention, diagnosis, and treatment of disorders and injuries affecting the bones, muscles, ligaments, tendons, and joints.
+Orthopedics is a broader field that deals with preventing, diagnosing, and treating disorders and injuries affecting the bones, muscles, ligaments, tendons, and joints.
 Orthopedic surgeons are trained to manage a wide range of conditions, including fractures, dislocations, arthritis, spinal disorders, and other musculoskeletal disorders that require surgical intervention.

 On the other hand, sports medicine is a more specialized field that focuses on the prevention, treatment, and rehabilitation of injuries and conditions that affect athletes and active individuals.
 Sports medicine physicians have specialized training in the unique medical and biomechanical aspects of sports and exercise-related injuries.
-They often work in collaboration with orthopedic surgeons to provide comprehensive care for athletes and active individuals.
+They often collaborate with orthopedic surgeons to provide comprehensive care for athletes and active individuals.

 While there is overlap between the two fields, sports medicine often involves a multidisciplinary approach that includes physical therapy, rehabilitation, nutrition, and psychology to optimize the performance and well-being of athletes and active individuals.